WHO, EU launch vaccine rollout program in 6 ex-Soviet states

 Kluge also relayed the “good news” that the number of new confirmed infections in the 53-country WHO Europe region has declined for four straight weeks and virus-related deaths have fallen in each of the last two weeks.
 He also pointed to falling hospitalization rates.

-In the region, some 7.8 million people have completed their immunization, Kluge said.
-He added that the number of vaccine doses administered has outstripped the number of reported COVID-19 cases — with some 41 million doses given compared to 36 million reported cases in the region during the pandemic.
+In the region, some 7.8 million people have completed immunizations against the coronavirus, Kluge said.
+He added that the number of vaccine doses administered has outstripped the number of reported COVID-19 cases, with some 41 million doses given compared to the 36 million cases reported in the region during the pandemic.

+After a review of AstraZeneca’s vaccine, which is to become a key part of the UN-backed rollout of vaccines to poorer countries, a WHO expert group said Wednesday that recommended dosage is two doses administered over an interval of 8 to 12 weeks.

 Follow AP coverage of the coronavirus pandemic at: